marekjm/ngmake/README.markdown

 Functions act more like macros.
 They are expanded in the place they are called.
 Functions can only be called from targets to prevent infinite recursion as Ngmake has no control structures.

+Steps are separate by commas.
+Function body is terminated by a full stop.

 ```
 compile(target, dependencies)